s4m3000/ptouch-print-web-ui/README.md

 ## Development with VSC and Dev Container
-With Visual Stuio Code, you may want to use the **Remote-SSH** extension to work on a headless Raspberry Pi (or other SBC).
+With Visual Studio Code, you may want to use the **Remote-SSH** extension to work on a headless Raspberry Pi (or other SBC).
 Using the **Dev Container** extension in Visual Studio Code, you can reopen the repository in a dev container.
 To run the code there, run `python app.py` and open `http://localhost:5000` in your browser.
 ### Optional: Simulate shutdown and run the flask in debug mode:
 The following needs to be in `devcontainer.json`: